jeremycryan/social-clustering/reports/project_proposal.md

 ![image](https://github.com/jeremycryan/social-clustering/blob/master/images/clustering.png?raw=true)

-Shown above is a plot of agent opinion over time for a population of 100 agents, taken from the Mäs paper.
+Shown above is a plot of agent opinion over time for a population of 100 agents, taken from the Mäs et al paper.
 For my directly replicated model, I hope to generate results that look similar.

 For the extension with spacial information, the 2D plot wouldn't